g0v-data/g0v-hackmd-archive/notes/_Da_gHduTlarduJAM3oKow.md

   use: ['style-loader', 'css-loader', 'less-loader'], }
 ```
-The above code snippet is used to update your Webpack configuration to use ``less-loader``.
+The above code snippet is updates your Webpack configuration to use ``less-loader``.

 ### Optimization (minification, critical CSS extraction)
 Webpack can perform advanced optimizations—let's take, for example, minification and critical CSS extraction—using plugins such as `mini-css-extract-plugin` and `optimize-css-asset-webpack-plugin`.